-In view of the continuous suppression of democracy and human rights in Hong Kong by the Chinese Communist regime, the Minister of Immigration, Refugees, and Citizenship of Canada on Thursday, November 12, unveiled new immigration rules for applicants from Hong Kong.
+In view of the continuous suppression of democracy and human rights in Hong Kong by the Chinese Communist regime, the Minister of Immigration, Refugees, and Citizenship of Canada unveiled new immigration rules for applicants on Thursday, November 12.

 The new regulations will make it easier for Hong Kong people, particularly students and youth who do not have a British National (Overseas) passport, to work and study in the country and eventually apply for permanent residency.
 With the new rules, there are also measures to accelerate the processing of documents required by applicants.

 Minister Marco Mendicino said he is “deeply concerned” about the National Security Law imposed in Hong Kong by the Chinese communist government that has triggered large-scale protests in the city.
-The new immigration regulations introduced by the government of Canada are in response to the current upheavals in Hong Kong.
+The new immigration regulations introduced by the Canadian government are in response to the current upheavals in Hong Kong.

 This initiative is also in response to the Chinese Communist government’s imposition and implementation of the National Security Law in Hong Kong on June 30, 2020.

 Under the new immigration rules, Canadians and Canadian permanent residents in Hong Kong are reassured that they can return to the country at any time, and any documents they require will be expedited.